sahil-kale/intro-to-controls-workshop/README.md

 ## Some notes

+### Window size
+If you find that the pygame window does not fit, change the width and height accordingly in `simulator.py` on line 100.

 ### It's actually gain-scheduled PID
 Given the gains can be dynamically updated by the simulator (effectively a gain scheduled approach), the integral summer should also multiply by the integral gain `k_i`.
 Ex:
 `integral_sum += error * dt * k_i`